 In 2015, the Advocate was approached by a small group of community-minded folks exploring the possibility of building tiny homes on church property for people whose income is less than 30% of the average median income.
-The idea was to form a collaboration, of property-holders, non-profit organizations, individuals with skills to share, individuals and organizations with financial resources, members of the University community and maybe even the Town and the County, all working together to develop one approach to tackling the problem of affordable housing in our town.
+The idea was to form a collaboration — of property-holders, non-profit organizations, individuals with skills to share, individuals and organizations with financial resources, members of the University community and maybe even the town and county — all working together to develop one approach to the problem of affordable housing in our town.
 It would be the Pee Wee Homes Collaborative, named for Pee-Wee, a man whose circumstance inspired the effort.

 Would the Advocate be willing to be a first site?

 The vestry approved the exploration, and a year of inquiry and planning followed.

 We figured out where we could place homes on our site with minimal infrastructure costs.
 We applied for and were granted a minor modification of our Special Use Permit.
 An architect worked on the design, while others developed the administrative model, and others met with town and church officials to make sure the plan would work.

 It would be called Pee Wee Homes at the Advocate.

-We determined that we could place three homes on the site, close to the existing house, allowing residents to have proximity to the community as well as the Advocate pond.
-And having three residents will reduce a sense of isolation.
-The total cost of the infrastructure and the three homes is estimated to be $160,000.
+We determined we could place three homes on the site close to the existing house, allowing residents proximity to the community as well as the Advocate pond.
+The total cost of the infrastructure and the three homes was estimated at $160,000.

 In October, 2016, Pee Wee Homes at the Advocate was granted $70,000 from the Town of Chapel Hill’s Affordable Housing Development Fund to cover the cost of infrastructure and the first house.
-Fund-raising among students at the UNC Kenan Flagler Business School has already raised more than $35,000.
-Other donations have come in from individuals, matching gifts, and grants, including $8,000 from the Strowd Roses Fund and a $10,000 grant from the Episcopal Diocese of North Carolina.
+Fundraising among students at the UNC Kenan Flagler Business School raised more than $35,000.
+Other donations came in from individuals, matching gifts and grants, including $8,000 from the Strowd Roses Fund and a $10,000 grant from the Episcopal Diocese of North Carolina.